+Another possible source of transmission is contact with respiratory droplet-contaminated surfaces (e.g., the susceptible person touches contaminated surface and then touches his eyes, nose, or mouth).
 Contact with respiratory droplet-contaminated surfaces is another possible source of transmission (e.g., the susceptible person touches contaminated surface and then touches his eyes, nose, or mouth).
-The typical incubation period for influenza is one to four days, with an average of two days.
+The typical incubation period (time between exposure and infection) for influenza is one to four days, with an average of two days.
 Infected adults shed influenza virus from the day before symptoms begin through five to seven days after illness onset.
 Young children and persons with weakened immune systems may be infectious for ten or more days after onset of symptoms.